SurajSajjan/SurajSajjan/README.md

 I enjoy working with data and finding means to help organizations make data-driven decisions. ✨

-I'm currently working on building Recommendation Systems using Machine Learning and PySpark. 👨‍💻
+I'm currently working on building end-to-end Machine Learning model pipelines and creating Docker containers which can be used to deploy the models. 👨‍💻

 Playing the guitar 🎸 and photography 📷 are my favorite hobbies.
 I also enjoy a good hike in the nature 🌄 as well as a relaxing day at the beach. 🌊